The Angle measurement tool places specialized markups that calculate an angle.

 ALT+G. The Angle measurement mode is engaged.

-- Alternatively, click Angle on the Measurement panel.
+- Alternatively, click Angle on the Measurements panel.

 - Click to define a point along the first ray.